dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-17-Introduction-to-Convolutional-Neural-Networks.md

 In 2006, again Hinton's [paper](http://www.cs.toronto.edu/~hinton/absps/cbpweb.pdf), reinvigorated research in deep learning and used Restricted Boltzmann machines(RBM) and showed how model trained using backpropogation from scratch.
 In 2010s [paper](http://www.cs.toronto.edu/~gdahl/papers/DRAFT_DBN4LVCSR-TransASLP.pdf), there were really big results were neural network really worked very well than Kernels, SVMs and so on. specifically in the area of speech recognition, the neural network gave them huge improvement when swapped with HMM (Hidden Markov Models) and GMMs (Gaussian Mixture Models).
 This was the first time neural networks gave a large improvement indicating that neural networks work.

-In 2012, [seminal paper](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf) by Alex Krizhevsky and Ilya Sutskever with Geoffrey Hinton (again) proposed AlexNet architecture which was used to classify 1000 categories and 1.2 million images in a competition organized by Stanford AI group, called [seminal competition](http://www.image-net.org/)ImageNet with efforts from Fe-Fe-Li, many graduate students and Mechanical Turk.
+In 2012, [seminal paper](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf) by Alex Krizhevsky and Ilya Sutskever with Geoffrey Hinton (again) proposed AlexNet architecture which was used to classify 1000 categories and 1.2 million images in a competition organized by Stanford AI group, called [seminal competition](http://www.image-net.org/) ImageNet with efforts from Fe-Fe-Li, many graduate students and Mechanical Turk.
 AlexNet contained eight layers; the first five were convolutional layers, some of them followed by max-pooling layers, and the last three were fully connected layers.
 It used the non-saturating ReLU activation function, which showed improved training performance over tanh and sigmoid.
 The network achieved a top-5 error of 15.3%, more than 10.8% points lower than that of the runner up.
 In 2012, AlexNet significantly outperformed all the prior competitors and won the challenge by reducing the top-5 error from 26% to 15.3%.
 Suddenly people started to pay attention, not just within the AI community but across the technology industry as a whole.
 This result change course of community, and this competition and result sky-rocketed in very cool architectures eventually surpassing human performance at classifying 1.2 million images into 1000 categories.

 Read more about both paper and competition: [here](https://qz.com/1307091/the-inside-story-of-how-ai-got-good-enough-to-dominate-silicon-valley/) and [here](https://qz.com/1034972/the-data-that-changed-the-direction-of-ai-research-and-possibly-the-world/).